NJ Name Change FAQ’s

 No. The publication requirement may be waived and your name change application may be sealed (made not available to the public) if we can demonstrate a well-founded concern for your personal safety should that information be made publically available.
 This is often the case for victims of domestic violence.
 See In re E.F.G., 398 N.J.
 Super.
 539 (App.
 Div.
 2008).
 For more information on this, please see our blog post regarding Whether You Must Following the New Jersey Name Change Publication Requirement.

-If you have any additional questions about New Jersey name changes, contact us or call us today at 856-832-2482.
+If you have any additional questions about New Jersey name changes, schedule a free consultation.